Rhode Island Veterans Home: General Rules of the Rhode Island Veterans Home

 3.10 General Rules

-A. The following rules have been established in accordance with the General Laws of the State of Rhode Island, the Civil Rights Act of 1964, and applicable regulations of the U.S. Department of Veterans Affairs.
+A. The following rules have been established in accordance with the General Laws of the State of Rhode Island, the Civil Rights Act of 1964, and applicable regulations of the U.S. Department of Veterans Services.

 B. Smoking/Tobacco Usage

 1. Per Executive Order 91-40, the Home is a smoke-free environment.
 Residents can smoke in Designated Areas only.
 The resident’s treatment team will evaluate and determine whether resident is deemed an independent smoker or supervised smoker.